matsuoka-601/Splash/README.md

 ## Narrow-Range Filter for Depth Smoothing
 For rendering fluids, I have used a Bilateral Filter for depth smoothing in past two projects ([WebGPU-Ocean](https://github.com/matsuoka-601/webgpu-ocean) and [WaterBall](https://github.com/matsuoka-601/waterball)).
 The fluid surface obtained with a Bilateral Filter has a decent quality, but it can produce some visible artifacts.

-To mitigate these problems, more sophisticated filters than Bilateral Filter have been proposed.
+To mitigate these artifacts, more sophisticated filters than Bilateral Filter have been proposed.
 The one I'm using for this project is a [Narrow-Range Filter (PACMCGIT 2018)](https://ttnghia.github.io/pdf/NarrowRangeFilter.pdf) by Troung and Yuksel.
 This filter aims to render a smoother and cleaner fluid surface compared to other filters, while maintaining real-time performance.
 ## Shadows Using Raymarching
 ## Single Simulation Substep